How to change the seal and set the drive collar on a C114 Centrifugal Pump

 Step 5: Remove the back plate

-Remove the back plate, a quarter turn to release the pins is all it takes.
+Rotate the back plate a quarter turn to release the pins and remove the back plate.

 Step 6: Remove the Seal

 Loosen the set-screws on the drive collar so that it slides back freely.

 Step 8: Assemble the seal assembly

 Put together your new carbon seal, o-ring, cup, and spring combo.